 The costume gives you pretty much all you need, but I suggest women bring a few things of their own to make their life easy.
 The bottom of my costume didn’t fit but I had an extra bathing suit bottom that matched pretty well.
 Bring an extra bathing suit bottom just in case.

 Also you can go bare legged but I wore sparkly stockings and prefer that.
 It’s a little more added coverage because you’ll be doing a lot of close dancing.
 (More on that later 😀 ).
 You can get sparkly or shiny dance stockings from Amazon.
 I got my stockings from Carnivalista.

 I recommend getting a lanyard wallet that has enough room for your ID and phone to carry around your neck.
 You don’t need much of anything else specifically money.
 There’s food and a bathroom with the trucks so carry the bare minimum.
 Also women should bring along make-up wipes.
 These were clutch each time I fell into bed comatose after a full day of partying.

-During lunch we found someone’s wallet and they had bare U.S. cash in it, their ID, phone, and a bunch of other stuff.
+During lunch, we found someone’s wallet and they had A LOT of U.S. cash in it, their ID, phone, and a bunch of other stuff.
 We gave it to security and she eventually came back to find it but it almost turned into a cautionary tale for her.
 Don’t bring all of your earthly possessions to a party!